Preppers, hikers, campers, and other folks of an outdoor persuasion are constantly fussing over their backpacks.

-There is no chore too boring, no job too big, and no task too great for folks who rely on their packs to get them through the day, and they will stop at nothing for any improvement, for any enhancement or any advantage.
+There is no chore too boring, no job too big, and no task too great for folks who rely on their packs to get them through the day, and they will stop at nothing for any improvement, enhancement, or advantage.

 This is all entirely reasonable, as the backpack is essential for any outdoor activity more demanding than a pleasurable stroll across the prairie.

 Accordingly, everybody has heard the same, old, tired advice by now on reducing weight, packing properly, and choosing the right bag in the first place.
 It is time to step your game up a little bit, and get even more from the pack and load you already have!

 To do that, we have brought you a collection of clever bug-out bag tips and tricks that most folks don’t know about.